Renegade4339/renegade4339.github.io/README.md

-# renegade4339.github.io
+# The Renegade Network

-My own website, straight out from my Neocities website.
+This repository is dedicated to my own website that is formerly owned by Neocities.
+I moved to GitHub Pages to (hopefully) have more control on my own website.